 Disease-Modifying Antirheumatic Drugs

 To treat more severe arthritis or uveitis, doctors may prescribe disease-modifying antirheumatic drugs, such as methotrexate or sulfasalazine, in combination with other medications, such as NSAIDs.
 Disease-modifying antirheumatic drugs prevent or slow the body’s production of the immune system cells that cause inflammation.
 Most of these medications can be taken by mouth, in pill or liquid form.
 It may take several weeks or longer for these medications to take effect.
-Because disease-modifying antirheumatic drugs suppress the immune system, children who take them may be at increased risk for infections.
+Because disease-modifying antirheumatic drugs suppress the immune system, children who take them may be at increase risk for infections.

 Targeted Biologic Therapies